jmcnamara/XlsxWriter/dev/docs/source/example_pandas_column_formats.rst

 Example: Pandas Excel output with column formatting
 ===================================================

-An example of converting a Pandas dataframe to an xlsx file with column formats using Pandas and XlsxWriter.
+An example of converting a Pandas dataframe to an Excel file with column formats using Pandas and XlsxWriter.

 Note: It isn't possible to format any cells that already have a format such as